stanislaw/SoftwareDesignHeuristics/README.md

 good structure should be intuitive, or at the very least, the organizational principle should be easy to understand and mentally map, facilitating easier navigation of the content.

+### Encyclopedic Document

+An encyclopedic document is created over time as a collection of inputs from various ad hoc events, eventually becoming a generic repository of everything.
+These documents often have complex, nested structures and lack a single consistent narrative.
+Reading them feels more like going through a dictionary from A to Z rather than following a coherent story.
+This can make it difficult for readers to stay engaged, which might explain why many people shy away from reading standards altogether.

+Standards or guidelines are often structured in this encyclopedic way, as they aim to encompass all aspects of product development or organizational processes.
+Similarly, requirements specifications can easily take on an encyclopedic form, making them hard to navigate and comprehend.

+When creating such documents, it’s important to establish a guiding principle that helps readers mentally map and navigate the content.
+Ideally, the document should include a unifying narrative or story that makes it easier to follow, even if the underlying information is complex or diverse.
+A clear structure and logical flow can transform an overwhelming collection of information into a useful and accessible resource.

 ## Standards